bygalacos/Zabbix_Proxy_Script/README.md

 ## Usage

-Zabbix Proxy Script requires a Ubuntu or CentOS7/8 operating system, depending on which platform you're using.
+Please note that **Zabbix Proxy Script** requires a Ubuntu or CentOS7/8 operating system, depending on which platform you're using.

 ```sh
 First grant executable permissions using chmod +x zabbix_proxy_6.2.sh